cloudmesh/cloudmesh-cc/api/source/readme.rst

 service that features a much smaller footprint for implementation and setup in contrast to other similar REST service frameworks using python.

-This architectural component building this framework is depicted fig. 2.
+The architectural component building this framework is depicted in :numref:`workflow-uml`.
 The code is available in this repository and manual pages are provided on how to install it:
 `cloudmesh-cc <https://github.com/cloudmesh/cloudmesh-cc>`__.

 Summary